arnicas/d3-faq/README.md

 **Path to d3 in a bl.ocks.org file:**

 Your d3 won’t display in the live page in a published gist/bl.ock if you don’t use the path to the online CDN (rather than your local version).
-Your error in your console will say “d3 cannot be found.”
+Your error in your console will say “File not found.”

 ````
-    <script type="text/javascript" src="http://d3js.org/d3.v3.js"></script>
+<script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/d3/3.5.6/d3.min.js"></script>
 ````

 **How do I get an image in bl.ocks.org previews?**